Cold Therapy Science

 Emerging research suggests cold therapy may:

-Note: This research is still early-stage, but promising.
+Note: This research is still early-stage, but animal studies show cold exposure can reprogram immune cells to reduce neuroinflammation 5.

 Metabolic and Immune Benefits